evilmartians/lefthook/CONTRIBUTING.md

 # Contributing

 First off, thanks for taking the time to contribute!
-Feel free to make Pull Request with you changes.
+Feel free to make Pull Request with your changes.

 # Requirements